cloudfoundry/app-autoscaler/docs/Readme.md

 *Note:*

-You can define multiple scaling-out and scaling-in rules.
+* You can define multiple scaling-out and scaling-in rules.
 However, `App-AutoScaler` does not detect conflicts among them.
 It is your responsibility to ensure the scaling rules do not conflict with each other to avoid fluctuation or other issues.

+* `breach_duration_secs` and `cool_down_secs` are both optional entries in scaling_rule definition.
+The `App Autoscaler` provider will define the default value if you omit them from the policy.

 ###  Schedules